tkdesign/jselimore/readme.md

 ﻿# JS Elimore
 #### Make Easy For Ellipsis Text

-JavaScript Elimore is a vanilla JS version of jQuery Elimore plugin that help you to make ellipsis text for multiple line of text with view or more button.
+JavaScript Elimore is a JavaScript library that make ellipsis text for multiple line of text with view or more button.
 You can trim how long the character will show.

 ---